Korean Restaurant Guide: Charlotte has a growing number of Korean food and beverage options

 KPOT

 KPOT, Charlotte’s first combination Korean BBQ and hot pot spot is now open in Pineville.
-Offering both traditional Korean BBQ and Chinese hot pot with a full bar serving beer, soju, cocktails, and makgeolli in a spacious restaurant off 51, the fast-growing franchise (started in 2018) will also open locations in Matthews and the University area in 2024.
+Offering both traditional Korean BBQ and Chinese hot pot with a full bar serving beer, soju, cocktails, and makgeolli in a spacious restaurant off 51, the fast-growing franchise (started in 2018), has also opened locations in Matthews and the University area.
 Enjoy an endless variety of meats, seafood, and vegetables to grill at your table or dip into your choice of savory hot pot soups like spicy Szechuan, Thai tom yum, Japanese miso, Korean seafood tofu, mushroom, and tomato.

 Bulgogi Box

 For South Korean native, Jin Mengert, opening a Korean restaurant was always a dream.
 With the help of her aunt who brings over 30 years of culinary experience to the table, that dream came true in September 2017 with the opening of Bulgogi Box.
 They offer a hybrid service model with a fast-casual lunch and sit-down service for dinner.
-Bulgogi Box offers a good variety to appease the masses with options for vegetarians, fusion items such as the B.B. wrap (bulgogi wrapped in a scallion pancake) and B.B.
-Frites (fries tossed in Korean spices with spicy aioli), along with classics like wings, bulgogi, and bibimbap.
-They are also on the front end of the Korean corn dog trend, being one of the few places in Charlotte currently offering them.
+Bulgogi Box offers a good variety to appease the masses with options for vegetarians, fusion items such as the B.B. wrap (bulgogi wrapped in a scallion pancake), and B.B.
+Frites (fries tossed in Korean spices with spicy aioli), along with classics like wing, bibimbap, and Korean corn dogs

 Website / Facebook / Instagram